Hetta-Pallas Hiking Trail

 Snowshoeing the Hetta–Pallas Trail

 It is possible to walk from Hetta to Pallas with snowshoes along the summer trail, which is marked with arrow signs.
+Summer trail is not maintained in winter time.
 Snowshoeing is not allowed on the maintained ski tracks.

 Season: December/January to late April.